Busch & Müller

 Lumotec IQ Premium Fly RT Senso Plus

 The Lumotec IQ Fly has also been upgraded with the same optics as the IQ Premium Cyo.
-Because the IQ Premium Fly RT Senso Plus still has the best array of six Daytime Running Light LEDs, I still consider this to be the very best headlight for the daily commuter riding day and night in urban or rural traffic.
+Because the IQ Premium Fly RT Senso Plus still has the best array of six Daytime Running Light LEDs, I still consider this to be the very best headlight for the daily commuter riding day and night in urban traffic.
 At 60 lux, it's not the brightest headlight in 2013, but the difference in brightness is very small between this and the brightest Busch & Müller headlight.
 You get a very wide beam, very good for a fast descent, great near-field road illumination for slow speed around glass and other obstacles, and the best Daytime Running Lights available.

 Now with a two position switch; Off/Senso.
 In Senso mode riding in daylight, the Daytime Running Lights are at full brightness.
 At dusk, the headlight will automatically switch over to nighttime mode and the Daytime LEDs will dim down so the road can be fully illuminated.